adnanhussain98/aws-cloud-resume-challenge/README.md

 I have requested a public certificate for the following domains I own:
 adnanhussain.co.uk
 *.adnanhussain.co.uk (the wildcard * is used to allow all the subdomains)
+This will generate some SSL certificates which I will be using in my CloudFront distribution

 ## 5. DynamoDB